metin/ProAngularJS-Repo/README.md

 Note that this project requires that backend-app is running on port 9000.
 See backend-app README.md for more details, but you can start it by typing `mvn spring-boot:run` in your shell.

 103-services-rest-http-caveat: Illustrates why it is not recommended to use $http service for interacting with RESTful backends.
 In the example, a button is added on the table view to increment the price of the product (this is handled by a new directive increment).
 As this directive is not linked to the $http service, no update is notified to the backend and therefore, if you reload the application, the update in the price will be lost.

+104-services-rest-resource: Illustrates how to properly use the ngResource module for dealing with RESTful backends.
+It is also demonstrated how to use dynamically the RESTful nature of the resources within a directive.
+See the documentation for more details.